|

 to bring further topical pieces to schools and colleges.
 In the

-1990s, he taught music in the K-8 classroom and performed
+1990s, he began teaching music in K-12 classrooms and performed

 his "50 Ways to Play Guitar" show for many schools